Infrared homing: Early research

-The ability of certain substances to give off electrons when struck by infrared light had been discovered by the famous Indian polymath Jagadish Chandra Bose in 1901, who saw the effect in galena, known today as lead sulfide, PbS.
-There was little application at the time, and he allowed his 1904 patent to lapse.
-In 1917, Theodore Case, as part of his work on what became the Movietone sound system, discovered that a mix of thallium and sulfur was much more sensitive, but was highly unstable electrically and proved to be little use as a practical detector.
-Nevertheless, it was used for some time by the US Navy as a secure communications system.
+The ability of certain substances to give off electrons when struck by infrared light had been discovered by the Indian polymath Jagadish Chandra Bose in 1901, who saw the effect in galena, known today as lead sulfide, PbS.
+There was little use and he allowed his 1904 patent to lapse.
+In 1917, Theodore Case, as part of his work on what became the Movietone sound system, discovered that a mix of thallium and sulfur was much more sensitive but was highly unstable electrically and proved to be of little use as a practical detector.
+It was used for some time by the US Navy as a secure communications system.

-In 1930 the introduction of the Ag–O–Cs (silver–oxygen–caesium) photomultiplier provided the first practical solution to the detection of IR, combining it with a layer of galena as the photocathode.
+In 1930 the introduction of the Ag–O–Cs (silver–oxygen–cesium) photomultiplier provided the first practical solution to the detection of IR, combining it with a layer of galena as the photocathode.
 Amplifying the signal emitted by the galena, the photomultiplier produced a useful output that could be used for detection of hot objects at long ranges.
-This sparked developments in a number of nations, notably the UK and Germany where it was seen as a potential solution to the problem of detecting night bombers.
+This led to developments in a number of nations, notably Britain and Germany where it was seen as a potential solution to the problem of detecting night bombers.

-In the UK, research was plodding, with even the main research team at Cavendish Labs expressing their desire to work on other projects, especially after it became clear that radar was going to be a better solution.
-Nevertheless, Frederick Lindemann, Winston Churchill's favorite on the Tizard Committee, remained committed to IR and became increasing obstructionist to the work of the Committee who was otherwise pressing for radar development.
-Eventually they dissolved the Committee and reformed, leaving Lindemann off the roster, and filling his position with well known radio expert Edward Victor Appleton.
+In Britain, research stagnated, with even the main research team at Cavendish Labs expressing their desire to work on other projects, especially after it became clear that radar was going to be a better solution.
+Frederick Lindemann, Winston Churchill's favorite on the Tizard Committee, remained committed to IR and became increasingly obstructionist to the work of the Committee who were otherwise pressing for radar development.
+Eventually they dissolved the Committee and reformed, leaving Lindemann off the roster and filling his position with well known radio expert Edward Victor Appleton.